MattyCalimbas/CodingDojo-Express-Angular7/pet_shelter/README.md

 # Pet Shelter (Coding Dojo MEAN Project)

 This a Coding Dojo project where under a 5 hour time constraint I created a fully functional pet adoption website/web application.
 User can upload a pet for adoption with relevant data about the pet such as age and colour.
-Dashboard landing page displays pets available for adoption with the ability to update and/or adopt pets within databse.
-This web application sports backend valadation for data submission integrity.
+Dashboard landing page displays pets available for adoption with the ability to update and/or adopt pets within database.
+This web application sports backend validation for data submission integrity.

 Languages Utilized:
 <ul>